mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 HORIZON_HEADER_HEIGHT = 997120 - (977120 % 720) = 99640
 ```

-#### PMMR Size Selection and Proof Generation
+#### MMR Size Selection and Proof Generation

-Nodes responding to PIBD message requests must only respond with with segments and proofs of inclusion for the PMMR of the size represented within the current horizon header.
+Nodes responding to PIBD message requests must only respond with with segments and proofs of inclusion for the MMR of the size represented within the current horizon header.
 These sizes are defined within the header as:

 ```
 output_mmr_size: Output and Rangeproof segment requests